yojire/CSCS-530-Project/Model Proposal.md

 ### 6) Parameter Sweep

 If time permitted, I would like to sweep through different joint distributions of the latent and the observables, different patterns of interaction occurences, and different hierarchy structures (though I only present the simplest structure here).

+*__LS COMMENTS:__ Very well-thought out and interesting project!
+I look forward to seeing what you end up getting from it.
+19/20*